 Tres Riches Heures undercabinet tiles, January and February.
 Two months per tile.

-The Très Riches Heures tiles are available in two formats:
+The Très Riches Heures tiles are available in three formats:

 Limited Edition Murals, suitable for a large backsplash, wall installation, or framed murals

 Undercabinet Backsplash or Border tiles, six tiles, 10 inches wide by 8 inches tall.
-12 x 8 inch tiles are sometimes available on dark background only.
+12 x 8 inch tiles are sometimes available.